HOME

 If you start with lenses in the 18-70mm and 70-200mm ranges that should cover your everyday activities.
 Normally one of the base model cameras is all you will need.
 They are smaller, lighter and cheaper, and not as complicated.

-2006 EVENTS * LINKS* PHOTOGRAPHER PROFILE
+FLEURIEU BIRDS * LINKS * PHOTOGRAPHER PROFILE